HenestrosaDev/audiotext/README.md

 As with the `Translate to English` option, to generate subtitles you simply need to check the option `Generate subtitles` before generating the transcription.

-When you select this option, you'll see a "Subtitle options" frame like the one below with these two options:
+When you select this option, you'll see a "Subtitle options" frame like the one below with these three options:

 - **Highlight words**: Underline each word as it is spoken in `.srt` and `.vtt` subtitle files.
 Not checked by default.
 - **Max. line count**: The maximum number of lines in a segment. `2` by default.